A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Algorithm for Vertebrate Pairs

 We find walks using the following procedure.
 We start on an arbitrary (marked or unmarked) edge.
 If the walk uses a marked edge then let us select the next edge as a marked edge whenever possible, and after an unmarked edge let us continue on an unmarked edge if possible.
 We terminate according to the following rules: \begin{enumerate} \item If we visit a node $v\in V(B)$ the second time, then we terminate the current walk.
 We select $C$ as the segment of the walk between the first and second visits to $v$.
 (If we started the walk from $v$, we also count this as a visit.) \item When visiting a node $v\in V\setminus V(B)$ for the second time, we terminate if the outgoing edge of the first visit and the incoming edge of the second visit are of the same type (marked or unmarked).
 We also terminate if every outgoing edge of $v$ is marked.
 We select $C$ as the segment of the walk between the first and second visits to $v$. \item If we visit a node in $v\in V\setminus V(B)$ the third time, then we always terminate.
 Let $(v,u_1)$ and $(v,u_2)$ be the edges where the walk left $v$ for the first and second time, and let $(z_1,v)$ and $(z_2,v)$ be the edges where we arrived to $v$ the second and third times.
 If $(v,u_2)$ and $(z_2,v)$ are both unmarked or both marked, then we let $C$ be the segment of the walk between $(v,u_2)$ and $(z_2,v)$.
 Otherwise, we let $C$ be the segment of the walk between $(v,u_1)$ and $(z_2,v)$ (visiting $v$ twice).
 (These edges are of the same type, and so are $(z_1,v)$ and $(v,u_2)$.) \end{enumerate} Given $C$, we let $\lambda$ denote the minimum flow value on any edge of $C$.
 We decrease the value of $x$ on every edge of $C$ by $\lambda$ (deleting an edge if its $x$-value becomes zero), and also the value of $f$ on every marked edge of $C$.
 We add $C$ to the decomposition with coefficient $\lambda$ and proceed to finding the next 2-cycle.

 Assume property \ref{flow:conservation} of witnessed flows holds when we start the walk.
-Thus, whenever the walk enters a node $v\in V\setminus V(B)$ on a marked edge, it can continue on a marked edge.
-By rule~\ref{cond:rule2}, if the walk enters on an unmarked edge, it can continue on an unmarked edge.
+Thus, whenever the walk enters a node $v\in V\setminus V(B)$ on a marked edge, it can continue on a marked edge \bll{(or terminate, if it is the second visit, and the first outgoing edge was marked)}.
 The above rules guarantee that $C$ will be a consistent 2-cycle: if we close $C$ in a node $v\in V\setminus V(B)$, then if the incoming edge is marked, the outgoing edge will also be marked.
 Moreover, if the walk is not terminated, then it can continue on a yet-unused edge.

 It remains to show that property \ref{flow:conservation} is maintained after removing $C$.
 Assume we decrease the outgoing flow at a node $v\in V\setminus V(B)$ on a marked edge.
 First, notice that there can be at most one outgoing marked edge from $v$ on $C$.
 If there was also an incoming marked edge on $C$, then the marked flow decreases by the same amount on these two edges.
 If all incoming edges were unmarked, then our rules implies that all outgoing edges at $v$ are marked.
 In this case, \ref{flow:conservation} is trivially maintained (as $x$ is, and remains, a circulation).